 TeamUp works with schools of all sizes

 Some software is very traditional such as Mindbody which won't work with schools that are too small sometimes.
 Those schools get stuck between a rock and a hard place and keep using spreadsheets because they don't know where to go.

 It becomes much harder to grow your business because you have to keep track of more manual stuff until you're "approved" for more expensive software that you're probably only going to utilize 10% of their functionality.

-Thanks for reading, if you're interested in learning more about TeamUp for your martial arts school, sign up for a free 30-day trial here.
+f you're interested in learning more about TeamUp for your martial arts school, schedule a call with our team today!